Ladder: Safety

 The most common injury made by ladder climbers is bruising from falling off a ladder, but bone fractures are common and head injuries are also likely, depending on the nature of the accident.
 In addition to simple falls, the ladders themselves can also cause injury if they slip or slide on their support surface.

 To avoid this, many ladders have flexible plastic or rubber feet or base pads which increase friction with the ground.
 However, if the friction foot is badly worn, smooth metal may contact a hard surface, increasing the chance of an accident.
 Ladder stabilizers are also available to increase the ladder's grip on the ground.
 One of the first ladder stabilizers or ladder feet was offered in 1936, and today they are standard equipment on most large ladders.

 A common design for a ladder foot allows a pivoting flat friction foot to be used on relatively firm, level surfaces.
 For softer ground, the ladder foot can be pivoted so that a sharp toothed metal plate can be dug into the surface for better anchoring.
 For use on non-level ground, special ladder leveler extension legs can be extended or attached to compensate for the uneven terrain.

 A ladder standoff, stay, or stabilizer is a device fitted to the top of a ladder to hold it away from the wall.
 This enables the ladder to clear overhanging obstacles, such as the eaves of a roof, and increases the safe working height for a given length of ladder, because of the increased side-to-side separation distance of the two contact points at the top of the ladder.

 It has become increasingly common to provide permanent anchor points on buildings to which the top rung of an extension ladder can be attached, especially for recurring activities like window cleaning.
 This is especially important if a fellow worker is not available for "footing" the ladder.
 Footing occurs when another worker stands on the lowest rung and so provides much greater stability to the ladder when being used.
 However footing a ladder should be seen as a last resort for a safe placement.
 The anchor point is often a ring cemented into a slot in a masonry wall to which the rungs of a ladder can be attached using rope for example, or a carabiner.

-If a leaning ladder is placed at the wrong angle, the risk of a fall is greatly increased.
-The safest angle for a ladder is 75.5°; if it is too shallow, the bottom of the ladder is at risk of sliding, and if it is too steep, the ladder may fall backwards.
-Both fall scenarios can cause significant injury, and are especially important in industries like construction, which require frequent use of temporary ladders.
-The correct angle is achieved by following the "4 to 1 rule" for a ladder placed on a vertical wall: for every four units of vertical height, the ladder foot should move one unit from the wall.